 PHP Code Sniffer

-To use PHP Code Sniffer from IntelliJ IDEA instead of command line, you need to register it in IntelliJ IDEA and configure it as a IntelliJ IDEA code inspection.
-Once installed and enabled in IntelliJ IDEA, the tool is available in any opened PHP file, and no additional steps are required to launch it.
+To use PHP Code Sniffer from PhpStorm instead of command line, you need to register it in PhpStorm and configure it as a PhpStorm code inspection.
+Once installed and enabled in PhpStorm, the tool is available in any opened PHP file, and no additional steps are required to launch it.
 The on-the-fly code check is activated upon every update in the file thus making it easy to get rid of discovered problems.

 Errors and warnings reported by PHP Code Sniffer on-the-fly are displayed as popup messages.
 When the tool is run in the batch mode, the errors and warnings are displayed in the Inspection Results tool window.
 Each message has the

-phpcs prefix to distinguish it from IntelliJ IDEA internal inspections.
-IntelliJ IDEA also integrates with the PHP Code Beautifier and Fixer tool, which lets you fix many of the detected issues.
+phpcs prefix to distinguish it from PhpStorm internal inspections.
+PhpStorm also integrates with the PHP Code Beautifier and Fixer tool, which lets you fix many of the detected issues.

 Before you start